-Place the drysuit, right side out, over this Repair Neck Plate and bucket, letting the fabric hang down.
+Place the drysuit, inside out, over this Repair Neck Plate and bucket, letting the fabric hang down.
 Center the neck hole of the drysuit on the Repair Neck Plate and pull the material tight.
-Clamp or weight the drysuit to hold the fabric against the Neck Plate.
+Clamp or weight the drysuit to hold the MICRO fabric against the Neck Plate.

-The neck seal hole should be centered on the plate.
-Wipe the top of the base of the new neck seal and the exposed band of old glue with MEK.
+The original neck seal (what is left after trimming) should be centered on the plate, with the rubber facing up.
+Wipe the top of the base of the new neck seal, and the exposed band of rubber on the old neck seal, with MEK.
 Wipe both dry with a clean (lint free) cloth.
-Apply one coat of PB-300 adhesive to the original neck seal hole.
-Your objective is to fill in any bumps in the old glue to smooth it out.
-Apply one coat of PB-300 to the new neck seal, where new seal will overlay the fabric.
+Apply one coat of PB-300 adhesive to the original and new neck seal, where new seal will overlay the original seal.
 Wait for 3 minutes, and apply a second coat of PB-300 adhesive to the same two parts.
-Let the PB-300 sit for 2 minutes.
+Let them sit for 2 minutes.
 If the PB-300 dries a little too much, simply apply an additional light coat and then install.

-Install the new seal over the neck hole.
+Install the new seal over the original seal using the edges of the two seals for alignment.
 Press the new seal firmly using your fingers.
 Allow the PB-300 to dry and cure suit for at least two hours.
 Longer is better.